juhasev/sample-ninja-help/panel-health.md

 ### Health score

 The panel health score measures how many panelists are invited and completing projects.
-If the started count is then the invited count, then the started count is used instead, i.e., you run a lot of projects that do not send invitations out at all.
+If the started count is higher than the invited count, the started count is used instead; i.e., you run many projects that do not send invitations at all.
 The selected period and/or **Sub Panel** filter affects the health score.

 > Formula is: invited count OR started count/completed count x 100%